TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 Save the file.
 You can close VSCode now; the rest of the steps take place in the terminal.

-#### Step 4.6: Adding Changes to git
+#### Step 4.6: Add Changes to Git

-Now that we have made some changes we need to tell git.
-This is required to successfully deploy to Heroku as well.
+Now that we have made some changes, we need to tell Git.
+This step is also required to successfully deploy to Heroku.

-We will first check which files have been updated by running `git status`:
+First, we'll check which files have been updated by running `git status`:

 ~~~bash
 $ git status